 Then you have airlines like airBaltic.
 While the airline operates its own scheduled flights with Airbus A220s, it also leases out those same aircraft to other airlines. airBaltic has an agreement with Lufthansa Group, so you may often find that your flight with the airline is actually operated by airBaltic.

-Now, let me call out a couple of additional points.
+In the interest of being thorough, let me call out a few additional points.
 Another type of lease agreement is a dry lease rather than a wet lease.
 With this, an airline provides a plane to another airline, but not the crew or anything else.
 This is a less common type of arrangement.
+There’s also the concept of a damp lease, whereby the airline provides everything provided with a dry lease, plus pilots.

 Since this can cause confusion, let me make one additional important distinction.
 For example, Qatar Airways flies former Cathay Pacific and Virgin Australia Boeing 777s.
 While those planes maintain the same interiors, that’s not a dry lease arrangement between airlines.